kiali/kiali.io/content/en/docs/Configuration/istio.md

 Istio's _root namespace_ is the namespace where you can create some resources to define default Istio configurations and adapt Istio behavior to your environment.
-For more information of this Istio configuration, check the [Istio docs Global Mesh options page](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/) and search for "rootNamespace".
+For more information on this Istio configuration, check the [Istio docs Global Mesh options page](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/) and search for "rootNamespace".